checkly/docs.checklyhq.com/site/content/docs/private-locations/scaling-and-redundancy.md

 cli: true
 ---

-At least two agents per Private Location are recommended for redundancy.
-When considering scaling, you should use at least N+1 agents per Private Location to ensure checks will be processed even if an agent fails.
+At least two running Checkly Agents per Private Location are recommended for redundancy.
+Agents are stateless and can be scaled horizontally as needed.
-Agents are stateless, ephemeral, and scalable.
 You can add additional agents to a location at any time and remove them as necessary.

-If an agent fails, the other agents in the same Private Location will continue to run the checks assigned to that location.
+If one Checkly Agent fails, the other agents in the same Private Location will continue to run the checks assigned to that location.
 Even checks that are currently in progress on an agent that fails will be rerun by another agent after a timeout period of 140 seconds.

 There are two cases where checks assigned to a location could fail to run: